toastal/Curried-Functional-Pipelines-and-Ramda-Slides/README.md

 //=> 12
 ```

-...But it's pretty ugly
+It's pretty ugly ...imagine if we didn't have to do this step.

 * * *

-# Why is this simpler?
+## Why is this simpler?

 ![math functions!](http://www.math-only-math.com/images/436xNxmath-practice-test-on-function.jpg.pagespeed.ic.uohck83wf2.jpg)